 Can a Jet2 Holidays booking be transferred?

-Rather than cancelling outright, it may be possible to transfer the holiday to another person — for example, a family member who can use the booking.
-Jet2 Holidays allows name changes on bookings, usually for an amendment fee.
-If a suitable traveller can be found, this avoids the cancellation charge entirely.
-Ask the customer services team on 0800 408 0778 what is possible for the specific booking.
+Rather than cancelling outright, it may be possible to transfer the holiday to another person – for example, a family member who can use the booking.
+Jet2 Holidays allows name changes on most bookings, for an amendment fee.
+If a suitable traveller can step in, this avoids the cancellation charge entirely.
+Ask the customer services team on 0800 408 0778 what is possible for the specific booking – name change options depend on how close the departure date is and what the airline partner will permit.

 Jet2.com flight-only cancellations